AX-MMD/kk-plap-generator/README.md

 Generated 'path\to\your\files\Timeline\Single Files\Plap4.xml'
 Press Enter to exit...

-See TROUBLESHOOTING below if you have an issue.
+See ### TROUBLESHOOTING below if you have an issue.

 ### SETUP YOUR SCENE ##########################################################

 With the Plap.xml files generated, it's time to add SFX folders to your scene.
-You can just import into your scene Plap1234.png that is included with this install and skip to the next phase: IMPORT TO TIMELINE.
+You can just import `/resources/Plap1234.png` that is included with this install and skip to the next phase: ### IMPORT TO TIMELINE.

-*
- Create a folder for each name "plap_names" you defined in config.toml, they need to have the exact same names.
+* Create a folder for each name "plap_names" you defined in config.toml, they need to have the exact same names.

-*
- Fill each folders with 1 or more sound items of your choice, preferably low latency single sound items like (S)Piston.
+* Fill each folders with 1 or more sound items of your choice, preferably low latency single sound items like (S)Piston.
 There is a "delay" parameter that you can use in the config if you want to play with sounds that are not instant.

-*
- Each folder is activated in sequence, which will produce whatever combination of sounds you put in there.
+* Each folder is activated in sequence, which will produce whatever combination of sounds you put in there.

 ### IMPORT TO TIMELINE ########################################################